Tekes Bagua City: Ancient Wisdom in Urban Form

 As you move outward, the city expands in four concentric rings.
 These rings create patterns of 8, 16, 32, and 64 streets, mirroring the 64 hexagrams in the I Ching.
 Locals proudly call it a “solidified Book of Changes.”

 The layout is more than symbolic.
 It improves traffic flow naturally, with fewer traffic lights and smoother circulation.
-At the center, a tranquil park represents the yin-yang balance—a core idea in Chinese philosophy.
+At the centre, a tranquil park represents the yin-yang balance—a core idea in Chinese philosophy.
 Walking through Tekes feels like moving inside a living, breathing diagram of harmony.

 Culture, Nature, and Daily Life